Fly Fishing Leader Length: Ultimate Best Guide

 A tapered leader is designed to transfer energy efficiently from thick fly line to fine tippet.
 It usually has three sections: a butt section, a midsection, and a tippet section.
 Each part narrows gradually so the cast can unroll in a controlled way.

-This taper is not a small detail.
+That taper is not a minor detail.
 It is the reason many anglers prefer knotless tapered leaders for general fly fishing.
-The leader smooths the transition from heavy line to delicate fly and improves the odds of a natural presentation.
+A properly tapered leader helps the fly turn over cleanly and improves the odds of a natural presentation.

 How tapered leaders work